akhenry/openmct-yamcs/README.md

 npm start
 ```

 This should build the example, and launch a web browser with Open MCT connected to a locally running YAMCS server.
-My
+By
 default it is configured to connect to the "myproject" instance provided in the [YAMCS QuickStart](https://github.com/yamcs/quickstart) server.

 ## Using the Open MCT-YAMCS plugin in your own project